Woman placing a portafilter on a semi-automatic espresso machine

 WHAT CAN YOU MAKE WITH AN ESPRESSO MACHINE?

 Espresso forms the rich coffee base of a range of cafe favorites like lattes, cappuccinos and Americanos.
 Most espresso machines include a steam wand or milk frother that helps you create creamy milk and thick foam to mix in, but you can also buy milk frothers separately.
-A less traditional use is brewing tea with an espresso machine for a calming cup or a tea latte.
+A less traditional use is brewing tea using the hot water dispenser on select models of espresso machines for a calming cuppa or a tea latte.

 TYPES OF ESPRESSO DRINKS